 Congress modified the Lanham Act in November 1999.
 This addendum, Lanham Act 15 USC S.1125(d)), is referred to as the “Anti-cybersquatting Consumer Protection Act.”
 It was designed specifically to prevent cybersquatting and to modify the litigation and handling of domain name disputes.
 Until that modification happened, the court system didn't have a good way to handle complaints about domain names.

 The registrar of domain names, NSI, did have a policy for domain name disputes, but it didn't offer the means to resolve these controversies.
 Instead of resolving a claim, the NSI would put a hold on the name until a resolution happened between the two parties, either through litigation or independently.
 ICANN, an organization that manages domain names, recently started a uniform procedure for dispute resolutions as an alternative to going through litigation.

 As of January 3, 2000, a trademark owner can use this uniform procedure as a way to resolve a domain name dispute instead of going through litigation.
 This option only applies if the domain name registrant acted in bad faith when registering the name.
 Over the years, the resolution process for domain name disputes has changed substantially.
 The process is likely to continue to change, especially as the uniform procedure becomes more readily used and the cybersquatting legislation is more commonly utilized when mediating these disputes.

 If you need help with domain names and trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.